JuliaEcosystem/PackageAnalyzer.jl/README.md

 Do not abuse this function!

-You use `analyze_from_registry!(root, joinpath(general_registry(), "F", "Flux"))` to clone the package to a particular directory `root` which is not cleaned up afterwards.
+You use `analyze_from_registry!(root, joinpath(general_registry(), "F", "Flux"))` to clone the package to a particular directory `root` which is not cleaned up afterwards, and likewise can pass a vector of paths to use a threaded loop over them.

-You can also analyze the source code of a package via `analyze`, for example
+You can also directly analyze the source code of a package via `analyze`, for example

 ```julia
 julia> using AnalyzeRegistry